-In addition, therapy methods, such as cognitive behavioral therapy (CBT) has been found to be as effective, if not more effective, than medication for some people.
+In addition, therapy methods, such as cognitive behavioral therapy, have been found to be as effective, if not more effective, than medication for some people.
 Even if you choose to begin medication, you may want to begin this type of therapy.
 Many individuals have been able to lower or discontinue medication after completing CBT.

 “How to Get Help for Anxiety Disorders,” 2009, July 7, National Institute for Mental Health